Interpretable ML for High-Frequency Execution: A fill probability model for tactical order placement

-Our goal is to estimate the fill probability associated to an order with a feature vector $Z$ of high dimension and with a fixed time horizon $h$ that we set to 1 second for crypto pairs and 10 seconds for equities.
-The order is not cancelled within the time horizon $h$, therefore we discarded limit orders cancelled less than a second after their placement and kept them for the loss weighting procedure that we will describe later.
-Our procedure differs from \cite{maglaras2022deep} in the sense that we do not generate any synthetic order but rather keep the historical order flow.
-Despite our exposition to selection bias, the benefit of our approach is threefold.\\
+Our goal is to estimate from a feature vector $Z$ the fill probability over a fixed time horizon $T$ that we set to 1 second for crypto pairs and 10 seconds for equities.
+Our main assumption is that the order is not cancelled within the time horizon $T$.
+Nevertheless, instead of simply discarding the limit orders that are cancelled within the time horizon, we keep them for the loss weighting procedure that will be described later.
+Our procedure differs from \cite{maglaras2022deep} in that we do not generate any synthetic order but rather train the model on historical order flow.
+Despite our exposition to selection bias, the benefit of this approach is threefold.

 Firstly, as pointed out in \cite{lo2002econometric}, fill probabilities of hypothetical limit orders do not lead to accurate estimates of the actual fill probability.
-As it is an evidence for market orders, posting limit orders also generates market response and price impact -- see \cite{eisler2012price} for a consistent price impact framework.
-Using a kind of first passage time method would certainly inflate the true fill probability.
+While this is quite clear for market orders, posting a limit order also causes market response and price impact (see e.g. \cite{eisler2012price} for a consistent price impact analysis).
+Using a first passage time method would certainly inflate the true fill probability.
 Things get even worse when posting the order near the mid price since it modifies the liquidity imbalance, a key feature in next trade sign prediction.
-If computed on “infinitesimal” orders, using such a fill probability model on orders that may inverse the best liquidity imbalance (as it is often the case with small tick assets for example) would lead to biased results.
-It is thus of paramount importance to take this stylized fact into consideration when designing a fill probability model.
+If computed on “infinitesimal” orders, using such a fill probability model with orders that may inverse the best liquidity imbalance would lead to biased results.
+It is hence of paramount importance to take this stylized fact into consideration when designing a fill probability model.
 The intuitive way of doing this is training the model on a data set of real limit orders.
 In practice, a trader could use her own trading history in order to take into consideration a cancellation tactics.
-Secondly, using real-life order flow allows one to build a model for aggressive limit orders, a task that is impossible to carry out when using a first passage time method.
-Last but not least, the size of the posted order becomes a key feature of the model as it obviously plays a significant role in a high-frequency setting.\\
+Secondly, and most importantly, using real-life order flow allows one to build a model for aggressive limit orders, a task that is impossible to carry out when using a first passage time method.
+Last but not least, the raw size of the posted order becomes a key feature of the model as it obviously plays a significant role in a high-frequency setting, and the model can therefore learn the intricacies of its role over market's reaction.